mfischer-98/mfischer-98/README.md

 My name is Melissa and I am a software development student.
 I graduated in Biology, worked with digital art (games, animation, patterns) and my new adventure is programming.

-I'm currently learning C and working on my first 2D game project at 42 school (so_long).
+I'm currently learning C and working on my push_swap project (sorting algorithm).

 ---